Exact solution of two simple non-equilibrium electron-phonon and electron-electron coupled systems: the atomic limit of the Holstein-Hubbard model and the generalized Hatsugai-Komoto model: Introduction

-In this work, we provide an exact (equilibrium and nonequilibrium) solution to the atomic Hubbard-Holstein model for arbitrary electron-electron and electron-phonon couplings.
-In addition to serving as the starting point for strong-coupling-based perturbation theories, it also provides an important benchmark for nonequilibrium calculations, where exact results are rare.
-The reason why this problem can be solved exactly lies in the fact that the electron number for each spin is conserved in the atomic limit.
+In this work, we provide an exact (equilibrium and non-equilibrium) solution to the atomic Hubbard-Holstein (HH) model for arbitrary electron-electron and electron-phonon couplings.
+In addition to serving as the starting point for strong-coupling-based perturbation theories, it also provides an important benchmark for non-equilibrium calculations, where exact results are rare.
+The reason this problem can be solved exactly lies in the fact that the electron number for each spin is conserved in the atomic limit.
 But, even with that, the dynamics is sufficiently complex that one needs to use advanced techniques to factorize the evolution operator in order to determine the exact results presented here.
+For strongly coupled systems, and particularly those above the renormalized Fermi temperature, we believe this simple system will be representative of strongly coupled materials where charge fluctuations decrease as we approach the atomic limit.

 The summary of the paper is as follows.
-In Sec.~\ref{sec:formalism}, we define the time-dependent Hamiltonian and provide general expressions for the spectral moments, which are analyzed in Sec~\ref{sec:moms}.
-In Sec.~\ref{sec:timedep} we evaluate the time evolution operator, the partition function, and the time dependence of the field operators.
-These allow us to calculate the single-particle Green's function in Sec.~\ref{sec:onepart}, verify the moments in Sec.~\ref{sec:moms2} and calculate the two-particle Green's function in Sec.~\ref{sec:twopart}.
-Our conclusions are presented in Sec.~\ref{sec:conclusion}.
-Appendices summarize some of the more cumbersome formulas.
+In Sec.~\ref{sec:formalism}, we define the time-dependent Hamiltonian and provide general expressions for the spectral moments.
+In Sec.~\ref{sec:onepart}{ we present the single-particle Green's function both before and after taking the fermionic trace, and discuss it's analytic agreement with the spectral moments.} In Sec.~\ref{sec:atomicPES} {we consider the result of changing couplings on observable quantities in the local Holstein-Hubbard model, and in Sec.}~\ref{sec:HKmodel} {we do the same for the modified HK model.} Our conclusions are presented in Sec.~\ref{sec:conclusion}.
+Appendices summarize some of the more cumbersome formulas {as well as provide additional details about the derivations and enumerate the expectation values which are necessary to compare against the spectral moments.
+The two-particle Green's function, the other piece needed to calculate a strong-coupling-type expansion, is presented in the appendix, and the derivation verifying the agreement of the single-particle Green's function with the spectral moment sum rules up to third order is given in the supplemental material \cite{sup}. }